natewatson999/udp-hub/README.md

 This function takes a valid IP address in string form, and returns either "IPv6" or "IPv4".

+#### udpHub.addressType

+This function takes an address of some type in a string, and returns the type of the address.
+It may have the following results:
+* "VPI-UNI" 8-bit Virtual Path Identifier
+* "VPI-UNI" 12-bit Virtual Path Identifier
+* "VCI" Virtual Channel Identifier
+* "EUI-48" 48 bit MAC address, the normal kind
+* "EUI-64" 64 bit MAC address, used in certain IPv6 cases and Firewire
+* "IPv4" IPv4 address
+* "IPv6" IPv6 address
+* "DNS" valid domain name
+* "unknown" unknown

+"EUI-48" and "EUI-64" are copyrights of the IEEE.

 #### udpHub.get6Addresses

 This function takes a valid domain name, and calls a callback function whose parameter is an array of length zero or more, where each value is an IPv6 address associated to the domain in question.